Jhajjar (Mahatma Gandhi) power station

 |This article is part of the CoalSwarm coverage of India and coal.|

 The Jhajjar power station is a 1320 megawatt coal-fired power station at Jhajjar district, Haryana, India.
 The project is operated by CLP India, a subsidiary of CLP.
+A second phase of 1600 MW (2 x 800 MW) has been proposed at the same location.

 The undated satellite photo shows the plant is located approximately 25 km west-southwest of Jhajjar, between the villages of Khanpur Kalan and Jhamri in Matanhel tehsil, Jhajjar district, Haryana, India.
 Based on maps supplied in the EIA, it appears to be 1-2 km west of the site of the Indira Gandhi Super Thermal Power Project.